kristinemlarson/gnssrefl/README.md

 If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
 If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).

 **quickLook** has stored defaults for analyzing the spectral characteristics of the SNR data.
-**In general these defaults are meant to facilitate users where the antenna is less than 5 meters tall.**
+In general these defaults are meant to facilitate users where the antenna is less than 5 meters tall.**
-If your site is taller than that, you will need to override them.
+If your site is taller than that, you will need to override the defaults.
 Similarly, the default elevation angles are 5-25 degrees.
 If that mask includes a reflection region you don't want to use, you need to override them.

 For more information, use *quickLook -h*

-Going back to our **rinex2snr** example, try running the data for p041.
+Going back to our **rinex2snr** example, try running the data for station p041.

 *quickLook p041 2020 132*